Medical Insurance for Returning Canadians

 A: While it is not necessary to purchase private insurance when you are returning to Canada, it is highly recommended to do so in order to cover possible medical emergency expenses in case of an unforeseen sickness or an accidental injury while your provincial insurance is reactivated.

-More specifically, it is recommended to get a private insurance if you are a returning resident to SK, BC, ON, YT and QC as it will take from 2 to 3 months before your can use government insurance plan.
+More specifically, it is recommended to get a private insurance if you are a returning resident to NU, BC, YT and QC as it will take from 2 to 3 months before your can use government insurance plan.
+Conditionally, you can avoid the waiting period in SK if you arrive prior to the 1st day of the 3rd month following your return to Canada.

-A: Ideally, you should purchase your insurance policy before you leave teh country of your current residence.
+A: Ideally, you should purchase your insurance policy before you leave the country of your current residence.

 It is strongly recommended to allow a few business days before you travel to buy your insurance in order to avoid the waiting period, during which you will not be able to use your insurance policy.